mycoboco/ocelot/doc/cdsl/dwa.md

 types for your needs as long as the chosen types have a conversion rank equal to or greater than `int`, which includes `int`, `long` and `long long`.

-The base types are defined in code as follows:
+The base types are defined in the code as follows:

     typedef unsigned BASE_TYPE dwa_ubase_t;
     typedef signed   BASE_TYPE dwa_base_t;